Have trouble explaining Email Marketing to others? Do you understand when Email Marketing becomes Spam? Do you understand what Spam is?

 There are now strict laws against unsolicited emails.

-Companies are required to receive explicit permission (opt-in) by recipients before sending emails, even if they are current customers.
+Companies are required to receive explicit permission (opt-in) from recipients before sending emails, even if they are current customers.
 Large fines can and are issued to companies that send Spam.
 Additionally, companies are required to provide a mechanism to withdraw their permission at any time, i.e. unsubscribing.

 To prevent Spam from countries that do not enforce Spam laws, there is ever-improving technology to block senders of Spam.
 However, this technology also negatively impacts the legitimate company’s trying to deliver emails.